Brejesh-5784/SIH2023/README-6.md

 Changing Regulations: Adapting to evolving safety and privacy regulations.
 CCTV Video Quality: The quality of CCTV video can affect detection accuracy.
 GPU Processing: Higher versions of YOLO (e.g., V7) have high GPU requirements, whereas older versions (e.g., V3, V4, V4-tiny) offer lower GPU processing but may have reduced accuracy.

+In an intense internal hackathon, my team and I successfully secured a position among the top 10 teams, which was a significant achievement considering the level of competition.
+Our project was not only technically sound but also innovative, which garnered positive recognition from our mentors.
+They acknowledged our ability to think creatively, solve problems under pressure, and work effectively as a team.

+This experience was particularly rewarding as it highlighted our strengths in collaboration and quick decision-making.
+The feedback from our mentors emphasized the quality and impact of our work, and their recognition has been a strong endorsement of our potential.

+Securing a top 10 spot and earning praise from our mentors has not only been a morale booster but also a key milestone in my professional development.
+It demonstrates my ability to thrive in fast-paced, competitive environments and to deliver high-quality results, further solidifying my commitment to continuous learning and growth in my field.